RedQueen47/flower-pot/README.md

 ~Run this file in any C++ compiler or IDE.
 ~Executing in terminal is recommended.
 ~Thats all,enjoy your name in a colourful flower pot.
+~Tested in termux,warnings in compilation can be ignored